treolabs/treopim/docs/en/user-guide/search-and-filtering.md

 ## Templates

-You can create custom search filter templates.
+You can create custom filter templates.
 To do this, add the desired filters as described above and select the `Save filter` option from the filtering drop-down list:

 ![Save filter option](../../_assets/search-and-filtering/save-filter-option.jpg)

 On the "Save filters" page that appears, enter the name for the filter(s) and click the `Save` button to create the template.
-As a result, your search filter template will be added to the filtering drop-down list and set as a currently applied filter:
+As a result, your filter template will be added to the filtering drop-down list and set as a currently applied filter:

 ![Filter saved](../../_assets/search-and-filtering/filter-saved.jpg)

-To remove your custom search filter template, use the `Remove filter` option from the filtering drop-down list:
+To remove your custom filter template, use the `Remove filter` option from the filtering drop-down list:

 ![Remove filter option](../../_assets/search-and-filtering/remove-filter-option.jpg)